jimmmyss/GSoC-2025/dataset/README.md

 - Write the final `<dataset>_domains_metadata.parquet` that contains all of the scraped metadata for each domain.

 ### 4. `classify`
-- Assign categories using:
+- Assign categories using zero-shot a classification model
-  - Rule-based heuristics
-  - Classification models
-  - Language or topic filters for downstream curation Applies classification models or rule‑based logic to assign topic or quality categories to each JSON object for downstream filtering and analysis.